-When I was introduced to the idea, I immediately thought about how radical it was to live with very few things.
-I grew up in a household where hoarding is somewhat normalized, and a society where acquiring more things is encouraged or even seen as a wealth status.
+When I came to learn about it, I immediately thought about how radical it was to live with very few things.
+I grew up in a household where hoarding is somewhat normalized and a society where acquiring more things is encouraged or even seen as a wealth status.
 We are exposed to media where the message always leaves us wanting more, as if we do not have enough or do not have anything at all.
 So to see people live with just their most basic seems liberating and freeing, in a way.
-To live not trying to impress people, or creating subconscious stress is something.
+To live not trying to impress people or creating subconscious stress to yourself is something incredible to even think.

-Now it’s been years since, and I would still not call myself a minimalist through and through but I can proudly say that I have come a long way, and have discarded a considerable amount of things that do not benefit me.
+It’s been years since and I still would not call myself a minimalist through and through but I can proudly say that I have come a long way, and have discarded a considerable amount of things that do not benefit me.
+Along with this, I have also incorporated lifestyle changes that reflects the practice.

-Here are some things I learned and some tips I have about the lifestyle:
+Here are some things I learned and some tips I have for starting in minimalism:

 Clothes are probably both the easiest and most difficult thing to tackle.
-About 90% of what I wear is a hand-me-down or a gift from my mom.
-Despite this, over the years, I have accumulated so much that no matter how many purges I’ve done, I always come up with a box full of clothes that I would rather give away than keep.
+Majority of the clothes I own are a hand-me-down or a gift however despite this, I have accumulated so much that no matter how many purges I’ve done regularly, I always come up with a box full of clothes that I would rather give away than keep.

-- Make it a mission to only buy clothes that are of quality and something that you would actually wear and looks great on you.
+- Make it a mission to only buy clothes that are of quality and that you would actually wear which looks phenomenal and versatile on you.

 - Sales are only great if you can save bucks on an item you actually need or saving up for.
-Remember that cheap or not, you are shelling out money so better spend that dime wisely.
+Whether the item comes in a reduced or full price, money still comes out of your pocket so it’s better spend that dime wisely.

 - Being brutal to myself was the most helpful tool in getting rid of unwanted clothes.
 If it doesn’t fit me nicely, doesn’t make me look flawless, doesn’t look like something I’d actually wear or is beyond repair, I immediately toss it in the giveaway or trash pile.

 - Keep in mind about redundancies when you’re out shopping.
-Like seriously, who needs 10 pairs of that same black leggings?
+No one needs multiple pair of the same black leggings.

 - Do a regular clothing purge every now and then.
-This practice gives you an idea about what’s in your clothing inventory so if you actually need anything to add to your wardrobe, you can easily recall them.
+This practice gives you an idea about what’s in your clothing inventory and allows you to refresh the wardrobe often as well.

 We all have sentimental items.
 It could be anything from movie tickets, photos, small trinkets, or a dried up rose from your first date.
-A lot completely disallow themselves of getting emotionally attached to anything, but I personally think that is just unrealistic.
+You would notice that some minimalists completely disallow themselves of getting emotionally attached to even sentimental items like these, but I personally think that is just unrealistic.

 - Some sentimental items are the only way for me to reconnect with cherished memories from the past so it was a bit unfair to keep from myself one good feeling.

-- I regularly go through old and new photos on my camera roll and online storages and try to get rid of ones that are either redundant, doesn’t look that nice after all and/or doesn’t make me feel like anything.
+- I regularly go through old and new photos on my camera roll and online storages and try to get rid of ones that are redundant, doesn’t look good or doesn’t serve any purpose.

-- I regularly delete documents, apps, files and whatnot on both my laptop and my phone.
-I set a day where I would go over my mail subscriptions and read what interests me.
+- I regularly delete documents, apps and files on both my laptop and my phone.
+I set a day where I would go over my newsletter subscriptions and read what interests me.
 I also put a screen limit for my social media so I do not spend exorbitant hours on there.

 - Streaming services for music and movies, online newsletters, e-receipts, digital copy of books, digital taking of notes that syncs with all my devices have saved me tons of space and unnecessary paper clutter.